Cold Brew Events | Deadwater 100

 Route

-We’ve spent weeks and weeks of our spare timing hunting down over grown roads, fall lines, grassy hills, cutting out flat trails and more.
+We’ve about to spend weeks and weeks of our spare timing hunting down over-grown roads, fall lines, grassy hills, cutting out flat trails and more.
 The end result is something very tough and it’ll be quite a test even for the fittest of riders.

 There are two main feed stations on the course: